GuildCrafts/calculator-benchmark-goal/README.md

 - Do not let coaches write code for you
 - Get frequent code reviews
 - Never copy and paste code from the Internet.
 Always type it out.

+Benchmark goals do not affect your stats.

+## Retrospectives, Reviews, Stats, and Team Size

+Even though Benchmark Goals are solo goals, the project formation algorithm will add you to it in teams of two.
+Once that's done, the moderator will split up the team into two single-person projects.
+There will be no retrospectives for these projects.

+For the project review, make sure to schedule a 1:1 30 minute meeting the following week with a SEP.
+They will go over the code with you in real time, and give you an in person completeness/quality review.

 ## Specs